sagemath/sage/README.md

 Sage attempts to support all major Linux distributions, recent versions of macOS, and Windows (using Windows Subsystem for Linux or virtualization).
-The additional software and packages needed for flag algebraic calculations are only tested on a few Debian based distributions.
-This guide might not work on other operating systems or Linux distributions.
+The additional software and packages needed for flag algebraic calculations are only tested on a few Debian based distributions and on Mac.
+This guide is only guaranteed to work on Debian based distributions.

 1. Prepare the environment:
     - At least 10 GB of free space is required.